 Rather than providing certification in any one set of tests, we strive to enhance an understanding of the core concepts of ASI, including the main areas that must be included in a comprehensive assessment.”

-Please see our shop for more information about our modules and other workshops supporting the learning of therapists wanting to practice Ayres’ Sensory Integration.
+Please see our shop for more information about our modules – and choose between the standalone Certification in ASI or the MSc accredited pathway.
+We also offer a range of other workshops supporting the learning of therapists wanting to practice Ayres’ Sensory Integration.

 You can read more about feedback about our workshops and courses on our pages.